-“Players who choose to eliminate themselves by jumping from Vertigo’s side are the easiest and most newest use of such a reference tactic.
-Vertigo is a map of an unfinished skyscraper that leaves many of the structure from the walls and gives players the opportunity to jump off or to slip.
+“Players who choose to eliminate themselves by jumping from Vertigo’s side are the easiest and newest use of such a reference tactic.
+Vertigo is a map of an unfinished skyscraper that leaves many of the structures from the walls and gives players the opportunity to jump off or to slip.

 It is mostly an economical tactic for people who ask why a player would choose to do it.
 For example, players can jump off the map instead of feeding kills to a mac 10 to avoid paying the cash bonus for the game.
 Players can also leap off the map with an AWP or sniper if a round is missed so that the weapons can not be retrieved.

 Many members of the community have already opposed the rule that such decisions are a tactic and should be allowed by themselves.